 You’ll need to rethink all processes, from hiring, onboarding, performance reviews, to team collaboration, tools, and project management.

-So, as a leader or manager, what can you do to create an environment of a positive company culture within a remote team?
+So, as a leader or manager, what can you do to create an environment of a positive company culture within a remote-first team?

 Remote Work Tools

 Today, you and your team are expected to perform at the same level no matter where you’re working from.

 With the help of an internet connection, it’s relatively easy for us to get most of our daily work done, whether it is publishing a blog post, sending a follow-up email, conducting a video call with a team member, or setting up a workflow to nurture prospects and customers in your CRM.